"Perils of the College Drinking Culture” Forums in 2013

 The program is part of an ongoing effort by county leaders to address the health and legal risks associated with underage and binge drinking.

-"This is a valuable program, and we encourage parents and students to attend in 2013," said Sara Freund, UPC's deputy executive director who coordinates the forums.
+"This is a valuable program," said Sara Freund, UPC's deputy executive director who coordinates the forums.

 "This program should be extended across Virginia, in every community."